-This outcome will be evaluated based on your performance on the key deliverables for this course: system requirements document, architectural design specification, detailed design specification, system test plan, and your final product prototype.
+This outcome will be evaluated based on your performance on the key deliverables for this course: system requirements specification, system design specification, test plan, and final functional prototype.

 "Ability to function on multi-disciplinary teams"

 This outcome will be evaluated using peer evaluations and instructor assessments at the end of each semester.